Lisbon Golf Coast Holidays and City Breaks

 Sintra was the centre of the romantic movement in Portugal and is just 25 kilometres from Lisbon.
 There is an excellent train link from Rossio station right into the heart of Sintra from where you can take the circular bus route past all the major attractions.
 For us though the star is Palacio da Pena with its fabulous palace and grounds and stunning views from where you can see the west coast and then all the way to the River Tagus and its iconic suspension bridge

-Lisbon Golf Coast Holidays-Recommended Hotels in Cascais and Estoril
+Lisbon Golf Coast Holidays-Recommended Hotels in Cascais Estoril and Sintra

 Our Lisbon Golf Coast Holidays feature the Cascais and Estoril region and here are a selection of our recommend hotels and accommodation.